eidosmontreal/unreal-vdb/TutorialSequencer.md

 and particularly in the pathtracer mode using the `Sequencer` because it allows baking high-quality images and sequences of images with realtime tools and realtime preview.

-As a reminder, only `VdbResearchActors` are compatible with Unreal's pathtracer.
-As the name implies, they are experimental and were initially created for programmers that can change and adapt the HLSL shaders as they see fit.
+As a reminder, only `VdbPrincipledActors` are compatible with Unreal's pathtracer.
-This mode does not use Unreal materials, it uses a hard-coded shader with parameters exposed directly in the `VdbComponent`.
+These actors do not use Unreal materials, they use a physically based hard-coded shader with parameters exposed directly in the `VdbPrincipledComponent`.

 ## Prerequisites